vcg-uvic/sfm_benchmark_release/README.md

 ```

 If you want to specify your own matches, you will have to provide files matching
 every possible pair of images in each sequence.
-Please create the pairwise h5 files
+Please create the pairwise h5
-following the `LARGEST_KEY-SMALLEST_KEY.h5` convention, as seen in the examples
+files following the `LARGEST_KEY-SMALLEST_KEY.h5` convention, without
-above.
+duplicates.
+For instance, for this toy set the list would contain six files:

 ```bash
 $ ls matches